 Getting your learner rider licence

-If you do decide to go for it, you need to be at least 16 years and nine months old before you can be issued with a learner licence.
-However, you can attend the pre-learner course from the age of 16 years and six months.
+If you do decide to go for it, you need to be at least 16 years and 9 months old before you can be issued with a learner licence.
+However, you can attend the pre-learner course from the age of 16 years and 6 months.

-You need to attend the two day course - 3.5 hours on each day.
-Motorcycle, helmets, gloves and tuition are provided at the centre.
+Your pre-learner course is conducted over two days for 3.5 hours on each day.
+Motorcycle, helmets, gloves and tuition are provided at the training centre.
+Check with your rider training provider for any other requirements.

-Plan to arrive 15 minutes before the scheduled start time.
-If you arrive after the start time, you won’t be allowed to join in and you'll forfeit your hard-earned dollars.
+On the day of your training course, plan to arrive 20 minutes before the scheduled start time.
+If you arrive after the start time, you may not be allowed to join in and you'll forfeit your hard-earned dollars.
+You'll also need to bring along the receipt your received when you booked, plus your personal ID, such as a driver licence, NSW Photocard, birth certificate or passport.

 - Jeans or leather pants

-- A sturdy pair of shoes like boots
+- A sturdy pair of shoes or boots (no high heels)

 - A pair of sunnies.

-The pre-learner course has straight pass or fail criteria – you can only apply for your rider learner licence if you pass all of the competencies.
+The pre-learner course has a straight pass or fail critera - you can only apply for your rider learner licence if you pass all of the competencies.

 Getting your Ls